 Robin R. Harris holds a BA and an MA in English from the University of Louisville, and an MALS from the University of Kentucky.
-She has worked in academic libraries for more than 30 years and held positions including Instructional Services Librarian at Jefferson Community College, College of Business Library Liaison at UofL, and Reference Librarian at UofL’s Ekstrom Library.
-As the Public Services Librarian at the Brandeis School of Law, she oversees circulation, reference, and reserve; handles scheduling and library hours; manages accommodations for patrons with disabilities; facilitates library displays; recruits and hires student workers; and conducts library tours.
+She has worked in academic libraries for more than 35 years and held positions including Instructional Services Librarian at Jefferson Community College, College of Business Library Liaison at UofL, and Reference Librarian at UofL’s Ekstrom Library.
+As the Public Services Librarian at the Brandeis School of Law, she oversees circulation, reference, and reserve; manages scheduling and library hours; manages accommodations for patrons with disabilities; facilitates library displays; recruits and hires student workers; and conducts library tours.

-Professor Harris received the 1999 President’s Distinguished Service Award for Service to the University and the Community, the 2001 Brandeis Faculty Diversity Award, the 2006 President’s Distinguished Faculty Award for Service to the University, and was named a U of L "Champion 4 Her" in 2008.
-In 2016, she received the Kentucky Library Association Outstanding Academic Librarian Award, and in 2018, the UofL Women’s Center presented her with the Women’s Empowerment Award.
+Professor Harris received the 1999 President’s Distinguished Service Award for Service to the University and the Community, the 2001 Brandeis Faculty Diversity Award, and the 2006 President’s Distinguished Faculty Award for Service to the University.
+She was named a U of L Champion 4 Her in 2008, and in 2016 received the Kentucky Library Association Outstanding Academic Librarian Award.
+In 2018, the UofL Women’s Center presented her with the Women’s Empowerment Award.
 In 2021 she was named a UofL Student Champion and received the Lifetime Achievement Award from the Kentucky Library Association.